Programs - Your Donations at Work

 Each program supports the Next Generation Science Standards (NGSS) that identify core ideas and practices in science that prepare today’s K-12 students for success in college and future careers.

-Athletics: Interscholastic athletics including coaches, referees, and transportation to competitions, plus New Uniforms and Equipment for Crittenden Athletics, to accommodate its move to the same sports league as Graham.
+Athletics: Interscholastic athletics including coaches, referees, and buses to competitions, plus New Uniforms and Equipment for Crittenden Athletics, to accommodate its move to the same sports league as Graham.

 Clubs: Teacher stipends and support for clubs.